MicrosoftDocs/architecture-center/docs/data-guide/technology-choices/cognitive-services.md

 **Key benefits**:

 - Minimal development effort for state-of-the-art AI services.
-- Use pre-defined algorithms
-- Create custom algorithms on top of the pre-built libraries.
+(Using pre-defined algorithms or by creating custom algorithms on top of the pre-built libraries)
 - Easy integration into apps via HTTP REST interfaces.
 - Enable developers and data scientists of all skill levels to easily add AI capabilities to their apps